All Articles

 5. Tips on how to enjoy this wine:

-With its crisp, refreshing profile, this wine is always a good choice -- no matter the season, no matter the occasion.
+With its crisp, refreshing profile, this wine is always a good choice — no matter the season or occasion.
 Serve up a chilled glass of Prosecco Rosé alongside a simple cheese platter, seasonal salads, spicy or intensely flavorful cuisine, or simply by itself.

 You may also like to read...